 You can also use SafeZone, which is an app available to all UCL students and staff, to make it easier for you to contact UCL Security directly from your mobile device.

-In case of non-emergency: You can speak with an advisor on Report + Support:
+In case of non-emergency: You can speak with a member of the Employee Relations team on Report + Support:

 Reporting to the police: If you are thinking of reporting sexual misconduct to the police, Rape Crisis have produced a useful list of things to think about.